dsgissin/blog/about.md

   </center>
 </figure>
 <div style="font-size:80%; text-align:center;">
-This is how I look
+This is what I look like
 </div>

 <br/>